SAN DIEGO WEATHER, CLIMATE & WEATHER FORECAST

 Record Low (º F) 29 36 39 41 47 50 39 57 38 43 38 34 -

-More San Diego weather facts
+More San Diego climate data

 The winds in San Diego are generally steady - picking up slightly in the springtime and tailing off a bit in the fall.
 Occasionally, a water spout can be observed off the coast.
-Here are some more monthly statistics on the weather in San Diego.
+Here are more monthly statistics on the weather in San Diego.

 Statistic Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Ave.